cakephp/docs/en/orm.rst

 you need to customize which entity a table uses you can use the ``entityClass()`` method to set a specific classname.

-See the chapters on :ref:`table-objects` and :ref:`entities` for more information on how to use table objects and entities in your application.
+See the chapters on :doc:`/orm/table-objects` and :doc:`/orm/entities` for more information on how to use table objects and entities in your application.

 More Information
 ================